What I’m up to now

 At this point, I’ll probably document every big trip we take.
 I love the process of bringing it all back to life—and rediscovering the places we fell in love with along the way.

 The past seven years have been marked by deep grief.
-I’ve lost some of the most important figures in my life—my parents and my dogs—and these years have been shaped by that absence.
+I’ve lost some of the most important figures in my life—my parents and my dogs—and these years have been shaped by their absence.

-I carry them with me in everything I do, and I’m learning to stay present in what’s here now, even when it’s tender.
+I carry them with me in everything I do, and I’m learning to stay present in what’s here now, even when it’s tender, even when everything I used to know has changed.

 I’m continuing to move through this season with intention—making space for deep rest and healing, and allowing things to slowly find their balance again in their own time.